TACTICS.

 Street Parking Sheds— Inspired by NYC’s Open Restaurant Program.

-Partner with Local Merchants to Implement an Innovative OOH/DOOH Strategy to Boost Visibility and Revenue.
-Utilize a blend of traditional and digital out-of-home (OOH/DOOH) media in FiDi to engage the community and spotlight Carbon Zero City initiatives.
-OOH/DOOH will have QR codes to link to the Carbon Zero City app.
+Partner with Local Merchants to Implement an Innovative OOH/DOOH Strategy to Boost Visibility and Revenue — Local merchants have an increasing number of screens of which some are underutilized for at least part of the day.
+Invent City looks to utilize a blend of traditional and digital out-of-home (OOH/DOOH) media in FiDi to engage the community and spotlight Invent City initiatives.
+OOH/DOOH will have QR codes to link to the Invent City app.

 Events diagram